 Animals on Psychedelics: Survival of the Trippiest

 Do animals do drugs?
-Every chance they get!
+Every chance they get.

-There's a recent article in the Pharmaceutical Journal by Andrew Haynes that talks about the widespread use of psychedelics in the animal kingdom.
+There's an article in the Pharmaceutical Journal by Andrew Haynes that talks about the widespread use of psychedelics in the animal kingdom.
 Haynes' argument for explaining this behavior rests on the idea of boredom-—literally bored animals are seeking pharmacological stimulation, much in the same way that bored humans seek pharmaceutical stimulation—but there might be something else going on.

-Since I cover this same topic in my latest book, "A Small Furry Prayer," rather than try to rewrite the material, I'm offering the following excerpt as a deeper explanation for the origins of the phenomena:
+Since I cover this same topic in my latest book, A Small Furry Prayer, rather than try to rewrite the material, I'm offering the following excerpt as a deeper explanation for the origins of the phenomena:

 According to an article Bekoff wrote for New Scientists: "She described a chimpanzee approaching one of these falls with slightly bristled hair, a sign of heightened arousal.
 ‘As he gets closer, and the roar of the waterfall gets louder, his pace quickens, his hair becomes fully erect, and upon reaching the stream he performs a magnificent display close to the foot of the falls,' she describes.
 ‘Standing upright, he sways rhythmically from foot to foot, stamping in the shallow, rushing water, picking up and hurling great rocks.
 Sometimes he climbs up slender vines that hang down from the trees high above and swings out into the spray of the falling water.
 This ‘waterfall dance' may last ten to fifteen minutes.'"
 But dancing, while an effective method for altering one's consciousness, is perhaps the long way round.

 Eventually, she staggered back from the cattails and opened her mouth like she was going to throw up.
 She didn't throw up.
 Instead, recalls Mirsch, "out popped this disgusting toad."
 The toad was Bufo alvarius, a Colorado River toad whose skin contains two different tryptamines — the same psychoactive found in "magic mushrooms" —and licking Bufo produces heady hallucinations.

 And toad tripping dogs are just the beginning.
 Everywhere scientists have looked, they have found animals who love to party.
 Bees stoned on orchid nectar, goats gobbling magic mushrooms, birds chomping marijuana seeds, rats on opium, also mice, lizards, flies, spiders and cockroaches on opium, elephants drunk on anything they can find-usually fermented fruit in a bog hole, but they're known to raid breweries in India as well-felines crazy for cat-nip, cows loco for loco grass, moths preferring the incredibly hallucinogenic datura flower, mandrills taking the even stronger iboga root.

 But from an evolutionary perspective, this is a difficult inevitability to explain.
 "Many animals engage these plants, or their manufactured allies, despite the danger of toxic or poisonous effects," Siegel continues.
 "The stupefied bees quickly become victims of predation.
 The carcasses of "drunken" birds litter the highways.
 Cats pay for their addiction to pleasure plants with brain damage.
 Cows poisoned with range weeds may eventually die.
 Inebriated elephants destroy much property and the lives of other animals.
 Disoriented monkeys ignore their young and wander from the safety of the troop.
 Humans are no different."

-Lateral thinking is thinking outside the box, without which a species would be unable to come up with new solutions to old problems, without which a species would be unable to survive.
+Lateral thinking is thinking outside the box, without which a species would be unable to come up with new solutions to old problems or be unable to survive.
 De Bono thinks intoxication an important "liberating device," freeing us from "rigidity of established ideas, schemes, divisions, categories and classifications."
 Both Siegel and Samorini think animals use intoxicants for this reason, and they do so knowingly.

 Just like us, animals take specific drugs for specific purposes.
 Among the Navajo, the bear is a revered for teaching them about Osha, a root effective against stomach pains and bacteria infections.
 Wild carrot, as we learned from birds, repels mites.
 Horses in pain will hunt for willow stems because that's where aspirin comes from.
 In the Gombe National Forest in Tanzania, chimps with digestive troubles swallow sunflower leaves whole.

-Herbivores may have first ingested these psychoactives when the threat of starvation gave them no other choice, but later on sought them out for different rewards.
+Herbivores may have first ingested these psychoactives when the threat of starvation gave them no other choice, but later on, sought them out for different rewards.
 "For example," writes Siegel, "morning glories, which contain the same alkaloid as ergot (the psychoactive basis for LSD), are eaten by rats which feed regularly on the plant's vines and fruits.
 The rodents tend to avoid the larger concentrations of alkaloids in the seeds.
 Yet, when disturbed by severe weather conditions, a rat will occasionally snack on a single seed, then display the characteristic head-twitching of intoxication."

-In Mexico, the Huichol Indians often use the same word for peyote as for deer, which also explains the fourth century ceramic pipe found in Guatemala-in the shape of a deer, with a peyote button between its teeth.
+In Mexico, the Huichol Indians often use the same word for peyote as for deer, which also explains the fourth-century ceramic pipe found in Guatemala-in the shape of a deer, with a peyote button between its teeth.
 The shaman of the Russian steppe, from whom the word "shaman" descends, have a fondness for Amanita muscaria-a serious psychedelic mushroom that the reindeer turned them onto.
 From watching reindeer eat piss-soaked snow, these shaman also learned to drink urine after taking mushrooms to boost the high.
 And, perhaps, going from the sublime to the ridiculous: A. muscaria is red and white and looks like chubby, bearded guy poured into a mushroom costume.
 Scholars have repeatedly pointed out that Santa Claus, flying reindeer, pine trees, and the giving of gifts were the original components of an A. muscaria harvest festival.
-Christmas may have become Christ's birthday, but it's began as Siberian Woodstock — except, you know, with no Jimi Hendrix and plenty of reindeer.
+Christmas may have become Christ's birthday, but it began as Siberian Woodstock — except, you know, with no Jimi Hendrix and plenty of reindeer.

 There are currently a half-dozen on-going studies at major institutions like Harvard and UCLA using hallucinogens for the same purpose.
-Most were initiated after researchers at John Hopkins University conducted a four year investigation into the similarity between LSD and mystical experiences, published in 2006, with a follow up in 2008, in the journal Psychopharmacology, which was both widely praised and also found that psychedelics could be a fantastic tool for alleviating existential anxiety.
+Most were initiated after researchers at John Hopkins University conducted a four-year investigation into the similarity between LSD and mystical experiences, published in 2006, with a follow up in 2008, in the journal Psychopharmacology, which was both widely praised and also found that psychedelics could be a fantastic tool for alleviating existential anxiety.

 "After the archetypal realm comes the mystical state," says Richards.
 "There's a dimension of awesomeness, of profound humility, of the self being stripped bare.
-In the psychology of religion, mystical experience is well-described-unity, transcendence of time and space, noetic knowledge, sacredness, ineffability....It's the sacred dimension of revelation, but it can be what Kierkegaard called `fear and trembling' — incredibly profound and powerful terrain to travel."
-Hallucinogens then do the same job as religion: they provide proof of unity, which — in humans and all other animals —is still the only known cure for fear of death."
+In the psychology of religion, mystical experience is well-described-unity, transcendence of time and space, noetic knowledge, sacredness, ineffability...It's the sacred dimension of revelation, but it can be what Kierkegaard called `fear and trembling' — incredibly profound and powerful terrain to travel.
+Hallucinogens then do the same job as religion: They provide proof of unity, which — in humans and all other animals —is still the only known cure for fear of death."